lee-zhg/watson-chatbot-simple/README.md

 !["Architecture"](doc/source/images/architecture.png)

 ## Flow

 1. User sends messages to the application (running locally or on IBM Cloud).
 2. The application sends the user message to IBM Watson Assistant service, and displays the ongoing chat in a web page.
 3. Watson Assistant uses the NLU and NLP to understand and fulfill your order, and sends requests for additional information back to the running application.
 Watson Assistant can be provisioned on either IBM Cloud or IBM Cloud Pak for Data.

 ## Included Components

 * [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): Build, test and deploy a bot or virtual agent across mobile devices, messaging platforms, or even on a physical robot.

 ## Featured technologies

 * [Node.js](https://nodejs.org/): An asynchronous event driven JavaScript runtime, designed to build scalable applications.

-## Deploying Sample Application
+## Deploying a Sample Application

-Click on one of the options below for instructions on deploying the app.
+To deploy a sample application showing how to use `Watson Assistant` APIs,

 <!--
 |   |   |   |   |